mooreds/docs-1/references/connectors/zoom-documentation.md

 ## webinar_create

-Create a webinar for a user <aside>The expiration time of start_url is two hours.
-But for API users, the expiration time is 90 days.</aside>
+Create a webinar for a user The expiration time of start_url is two hours.
+But for API users, the expiration time is 90 days.

 <details><summary>Parameters</summary>